bludit/documentation-english/pages/themes/javascript-files/index.md

 # Javascript files
 <!-- position: 4 -->

-Bludit provides helpers for developers to write less code.
+Bludit provides helpers to help developers to write less code.

 For the purpose of this tutorial we will use the following names:
 - Name of the theme `box`